Tomev/qcflow/docs/source/model-registry.rst

 Concepts
 ========

-The Model Registry introduces a few concepts that describe and facilitate the full lifecycle of an MLflow Model.
+The Model Registry introduces a few concepts that describe and facilitate the full lifecycle of an QCFlow Model.

 Model
-    An MLflow Model is created from an experiment or run that is logged with one of the model flavor’s ``mlflow.<model_flavor>.log_model()`` methods.
+    An QCFlow Model is created from an experiment or run that is logged with one of the model flavor’s ``qcflow.<model_flavor>.log_model()`` methods.
 Once logged, this model can then be registered with the Model Registry.

 Registered Model
-    An MLflow Model can be registered with the Model Registry.
+    An QCFlow Model can be registered with the Model Registry.
 A registered model has a unique name, contains versions, aliases, tags, and other metadata.

 Model Version
     Each registered model can have one or many versions.
 When a new model is added to the Model Registry, it is added as version 1.
 Each new model registered to the same model name increments the version number.
 Model versions have tags, which can be useful for tracking attributes of the model version (e.g. `pre_deploy_checks: "PASSED"`)